AmarooHQ/whitepaper/10-Ultra-Terminum/a10-appendix-headers-plus-proofs.md

 %% INSERT ### TABLE: tps_por

-: The effect of including Proofs of Reflection alongside headers (+PoRs).
+: The results of including Proofs of Reflection alongside headers (+PoRs).

 ## PoRs with +T